Meet our Board of Directors

 Michele McCord is the Executive Director of the Task Force on Domestic Violence, “HOPE, Inc.”.
 She is a 2000 graduate of then Fairmont State College with a major in Sociology and a minor in Psychology.
 She began her career at HOPE as a student intern during the spring semester of her senior year and was hired full-time as a Case Manager in May 2000.
 Since beginning at HOPE, Michele has held numerous positions within the agency.
 She began working with the finances of the agency during her first summer at HOPE and then went on to work full-time as the Financial Manager and later as the Financial Officer of HOPE.
 As of January 1, 2018, Michele was named the Director of HOPE, after the retirement of HOPE’s previous Director of 31 years.
 She is a member of the Board of Directors of both the West Virginia Coalition Against Domestic Violence and the West Virginia Foundation for Rape Information and Services.
 Michele believes strongly in giving a voice to victims of domestic violence and sexual assault.

-Katie Spriggs, BSW
+Katie Spriggs, Co-chair

 Katie is a graduate of Shepherd University with a bachelor’s degree in Social Work.
 Katie is currently enrolled in an MSW program at WVU.
 Katie has worked in victim services for 8 years, with a focus on victims of domestic violence, sexual assault, human trafficking and stalking.
 She is a member of the WV human trafficking task force, is co-chair of their training committee and a steering committee member.
 Katie has trained medical professionals, law enforcement, military members and community members about intervention and prevention of human trafficking, domestic violence, and sexual assault.
 Katie has been with Eastern Panhandle Empowerment Center (EPEC) for 8 years and currently works as the Executive Director.
 EPEC is a dual program in the Eastern Panhandle of WV that serves victims of domestic violence, sexual assault, stalking and human trafficking.
 Katie co-facilitates the statewide WV coalition against domestic violence’s advocates aspiring for equity team, public policy team and is co-chair of their membership and board.

-Elizabeth Wehner
+Headshot of Elizabeth Wehner

 Bio coming soon.